-THE LIMITED, INC. THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS MAY 19, 1997 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE NAMED NOMINEES AND "FOR" APPROVAL OF THE PLANS REFERRED TO BELOW, AND RECOMMENDS A VOTE "AGAINST" EACH OF STOCKHOLDER PROPOSAL NO.1 AND STOCKHOLDER PROPOSAL NO.2.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE NAMED NOMINEES AND "FOR" APPROVAL OF THE PLAN REFERRED TO BELOW, AND RECOMMENDS A VOTE "AGAINST" APPROVAL OF THE STOCKHOLDER PROPOSAL.
 IF NO SPECIFICATION IS INDICATED, THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS RECOMMENDED BY THE BOARD.
-Election of Directors, Nominees: E. Gordon Gee, Claudine B. Malone, Allan R. Tessler, Abigail S. Wexner 1.
-Election of Directors WITHHELD FOR [] [] For, except vote withheld from following nominee(s): ----------2.
-Approval of The Limited, Inc. Incentive Compensation Performance Plan AGAINST FOR ABSTAIN [] [] [] 3.
-Approval of the 1997 Restatement of The Limited, Inc. 1993 Stock Option and Performance Incentive Plan FOR AGAINST ABSTAIN [] [] 4.
-Approval of Stockholder Proposal No. 1 [] ABSTAIN FOR AGAINST [] [] [] (Continued and to be signed on the reverse side)
+1. Election of Directors (see reverse) FOR [] WITHHELD [] For, except vote withheld from following nominee(s): Approval of the 1998 Restatement of The Limited, Inc. 1993 Stock Option and Performance Incentive Plan AGAINST $[]$ ABSTAIN [ 3.
+Approval of the Stockholder Proposal F0R [ AGAINST ABSTAIN [ 1 THE UNDERSIGNED ACKNOWLEDGES RECEIPT WITH THIS PROXY OF A COPY OF THE NOTICE OF ANNUAL MEETING OF STOCKHOLDERS AND PROXY STATEMENT DATED APRIL 20, 1998.
+IMPORTANT: PLEASE DATE THIS PROXY AND SIGN EXACTLY AS YOUR NAME OR NAMES APPEAR HEREON.
+IF STOCK IS HELD JOINTLY, SIGNATURE SHOULD INCLUDE BOTH NAMES.
+EXECUTORS, ADMINISTRATORS, TRUSTEES, GUARDIANS AND OTHERS SIGNING IN A REPRESENTATIVE CAPACITY SHOULD INDICATE FULL TITLES.
+SIGNATURE(S) DATI FOLD AND DETACH HERE TOLD AND DETACH HERE